pswaldia/Stock-Portfolio-Tracker/README.md

 The website is built using Dash , a python framework for building analytical web applications.
 The following are the images of the website

-# HomePage : This page contains info of the website and its contents.
+# HomePage : This page contains information of the website and its contents.

 ![home](https://user-images.githubusercontent.com/36327997/42178496-4d1761ba-7e4e-11e8-82cc-ebcbb4e63794.png)